Open Adoption

 Contact us online to learn more about how to choose an open adoption for your child.

-The following will give you a better understanding of how open adoptions in MD, VA and DC work, as well as your birth mother rights in open adoption:
+The following will give you a better understanding of how open adoptions in MD, VA and DC work, as well as

 The History of Closed Adoptions and the Shift to Openness in Modern Adoptions

 Up until the last couple of decades, closed adoptions were considered the norm in the United States, including in Virginia, Maryland and the District of Columbia.
 In a closed adoption, little to no information was exchanged between the birth and adoptive family.
-This was done in an attempt to protect the birth parents’ privacy in a time when adoption was sadly seen as something secretive or shameful.
+This was done in an attempt to protect the birth parents’ privacy in a time when adoption was, sadly, seen as something secretive or shameful.

-The lack of information that closed adoptions permitted meant that birth parents never knew what happened to the child that they’d placed for adoption.
+The lack of information that closed adoptions permitted meant that birth parents never knew what happened to the child they’d placed for adoption.
 Adoptees never found out why they were placed for adoption, nor did they have access to potentially life-saving genetic medical history for themselves or their own children.
 Birth and adoptive families in closed adoptions were rarely able to find one another if they wished to get back in touch later in life.

 What Is Open Adoption?

 An open adoption involves communication between the birth and adoptive families.
-While this can sometimes occur indirectly, using their adoption professional as a mediator if the birth parents wish to maintain more privacy, most birth and adoptive parents choose to communicate directly with each other.
+While this can sometimes occur indirectly, using an adoption professional as a mediator if the birth parents wish to maintain more privacy, most birth and adoptive parents choose to communicate directly with each other.

-While you can choose to have an adoption that’s as open or as closed as you wish yours to be, most open adoptions between birth and adoptive families involve communication like:
+While you can choose an adoption that’s as open or as closed as you wish yours to be, most open adoptions involve the following types of communication:

 • Exchanging contact information like phone numbers, emailing addresses, or mailing addresses (however you prefer to communicate)